daasabogalro/PopMAG/README.md

 ## Introduction

-**PopMAG** is a bioinformatics pipeline that integrates genome-resolved metagenomics with populations genomics workflows.
-The pipeline takes a MAGs samplesheet, a reads files samplesheet and a metadata file as input, and is divided in three main sections:
+**PopMAG** is a pipeline that integrates genome-resolved metagenomics data with population genomics tools to analyze metagenome-assembled genomes (MAGs) and their population-level variations.
+The pipeline processes MAGs alongside paired-end sequencing short reads (or BAM files) to perform quality assessment, abundance profiling, variant calling, and population genomics analyses, ending in an interactive visualization dashboard built with shiny.

+The pipeline is organized into five main phases:

-- MAG Quality control
+*    MAG Quality control and preprocessing.
+*    Microbial community profiling.
-- Abundance calculation and Variant Calling
+*    Abundance calculation and variant calling.
-- Population genomics metrics and Visualization
+*    Population genomics and functional analysis.
+*    Visualization and reporting.

+**PopMAG** can aid to understand both the functional potential and population dynamics of metagenome-assembled genomes, particularly in the context of comparative genomics and temporal or spatial studies.

+Complete documentation for the pipeline can be found in [daasabogalro.github.io/popmag_docs/](https://daasabogalro.github.io/popmag_docs/)

 <!-- TODO nf-core:
    Complete this sentence with a 2-3 sentence summary of what types of data the pipeline ingests, a brief overview of the